 Teaching of Phonics and Reading

 Early reading is taught using synthetic phonics as the main approach.
 There is a strong focus on ensuring that children have a good phonological awareness and discriminate between sounds.
-Children are systematically taught the 42 phonemes (sounds) over a 7 week period, using a multi-sensory approach.
+Children are systematically taught the 44 phonemes (sounds), using a multi-sensory approach.
 There are daily phonic sessions where the children are encouraged to blend the sounds for reading and segment the sounds for writing.
 The school uses the principles and phases of the government’s ‘Letters and Sounds’ resources to deliver this.
 Additionally, children are gradually taught the high frequency ‘tricky’ words – those which are not phonetically regular.
 By combining these elements, children have the tools and skills to be able to write independently at an early age and are given lots of opportunities to apply their phonic skills throughout a rich and varied curriculum.

 When the children have mastered this ‘Simple Code’ we continue to teach some of the alternative graphemes used to represent the sounds (the ‘Complex Code’).
 This forms the majority of phonic work in Years 1, 2 and beyond.
 Phonics Mats are used to enable the children to select the most appropriate grapheme using the ‘best bet’ strategy.
 We continue to teach the ‘tricky’ words and also introduce key spelling strategies.
 Phonics is assessed regularly to monitor progress towards the Year 1 Phonics Check in June.